Best Time to Visit Bhutan

 Budget Travel:

 The high daily tariff discourages many curious explorers from planning a trip to Bhutan.
-However there are ways to travel to Bhutan on a budget.
+However, there are ways to travel to Bhutan on a budget.
 Simply choosing to visit Bhutan either during the summer or the winter season lowers your tour cost.
-The all-inclusive daily tariff is cheaper by US$ 50 per person per night and the airlines and the hotels also offer lean season rates with substantial discount.
-If you are interested in a standard cultural tour package but also concerned about the high trip cost, you should plan your trip during the lean season.
+The all-inclusive daily tariff is cheaper by US$ 50 per person per night and the airlines and the hotels also offer lean season rates with substantial discounts.
+If you are interested in a standard cultural tour package but are also concerned about the high trip cost, you should plan your trip during the lean season.

 Categories: Category